du82/unfathoming/content/archive/2024/about-me.md

 I'm fluent in American English and know some domain-specific Mandarin.
 <br>As for programming languages, I am reasonably good at: Rust, Dart, JavaScript, Kotlin, and Crystal.

+{% dropdown "Heres the header", "And heres what goes inside the content of the dropdown" %}

 ## Current occupation
 Seeking full-time employment